Seattle elections get another jolt as Starbucks nudges employees, customers to vote

 “I can imagine somebody coming up with this strategy to achieve two goals at the same time” — to enhance the company’s civic brand while also influencing the elections, said Abhinav Gupta, a University of Washington professor who studies businesses and politics.
 “From a lot of research, we know that rarely works out.”

-In the letter to employees last month, Starbucks senior vice president John Kelly blamed public-safety concerns for some store closures and highlighted the company’s philanthropic work with homeless parents and children.
+In the letter to employees last month, Starbucks executive vice president John Kelly blamed public-safety concerns for some store closures and highlighted the company’s philanthropic work with homeless parents and children.
 Kelly included nothing about which candidates businesses like Starbucks are supporting.

 In an interview, Kelly clarified that Starbucks has closed a only small number of Seattle stores, usually relocating them nearby, and has done so for various reasons.